cscan/vue-excel-editor/README.md

 </template>
 ```

+Note that the component will read the vue-excel-column when it is created.
 You may also skip all the column definitions.
-The control will help you to "guess" the rest
+The control will help you to "guess" the rest:

 ```html
 <template>
     <vue-excel-editor v-model="jsondata" filter-row />
 </template>
 ```

+The sample data contains 5 records:

 ```js
 export default {